Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 The best thing to do for a snake bite is to try to avoid being bitten.
 If you do get bitten, here is advice to follow.

-- Call for emergency help right away or get to an emergency room as soon as possible if a snake has bitten someone.
+- Call for emergency help immediately or get to an emergency room as soon as possible if a snake has bitten someone.

-- Picture what the snake looks like: the size, color, shape of head and eyes, to tell the emergency room staff.
+- Picture what the snake looks like the size, color, shape of the head, and eyes to tell the emergency room staff.
 Take a picture if you have your phone.

 - Keep the bitten area still to slow down the spread of venom through your lymphatic system.

-- Do not wash the area where the snake bit you—cleaning where the snake bite, l eliminate traces of the venom.
+- Do not wash the area where the snake bit you—cleaning where the snake bit you eliminate traces of the venom.
 Hospital staff will have more difficulty identifying the snake.